 What’s happening around the country?

-These are the latest stories from City of Sanctuary movements around the UK.
+These are the latest stories from City of Sanctuary movements and streams around the UK.
 We also have a full list of City of Sanctuary Groups and Movements.

 (28 Jun) The Derby City of Sanctuary group launch event was a great occasion with 250 people attending, about half being free guest places for member of our refugee communities.
 Twelve more local groups asked to be affiliated, and messages of... read more »

 Regional Asylum Activism publishes briefing on healthcare entitlements of asylum seekers and refugees (both in process and refused).